OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 Then click **Send Request** button to send an "invalid" (wrong values) Request, but is useful to validate the endpoint conectivity even with an error response (you are validating the conectivity with the OCI service, not the object creation, that it will be invalid as you didn't use valid values and headers at this moment).

-You'll probably receive an http status 400 with an error message (don't worry about that it's normal, remember this is only to test the connectivity not the functionality)
+You might receive a status 400 and an error message (don't worry about that it's normal, remember this it only to test the connectivity with the cloud service not the functionality)
 ```json
 {
     "type": "abcs://proxy_problem/signing/missingHeader",